Browns express interest in impending free-agent safety Tony Jefferson

 Cyprien is 30th on PFF's list and 44th on NFL.com's rankings.

-The Browns have about $102 million in salary-cap space, more than any other team, so they have been linked to several impending free agents.
+The Browns have about $102 million in salary-cap space, more than any other team, so it's not surprising that they have been linked to several impending free agents.

-Wagner has since agreed to a deal with the Detroit Lions worth more than $9 million per tear, NFL Network reported.
+The Houston Chronicle reported the Browns are among several teams interested in Houston Texans cornerback A.J.
+Bouye.
+The Texans want him back but are concerned about the possibility of losing him to the Philadelphia Eagles, according to ESPN.

-The Browns showed interest in Baltimore Ravens fullback Kyle Juszczyk, a Cloverleaf High School graduate and 2016 Pro Bowl selection, but the Bills are the favorite to sign him, according to ESPN.
+Several teams showed strong interest in Baltimore Ravens fullback Kyle Juszczyk, a Cloverleaf High School graduate and 2016 Pro Bowl selection, a league source said.
+ESPN reported the Browns were among them, but Juszczyk plans to sign with the San Francisco 49ers.